 What is the fastest way to heal anterior shin splints?

 Phase 1 – Early Injury Protection: Pain Reduction & Anti-inflammatory Phase

 As with most soft tissue injuries, the initial treatment is – Rest, Ice and Protection.

-In the early phase, you may be unable to walk or run without pain, so your shin muscles and bones need some active rest from weight-bearing loads.
+You may be unable to walk or run without pain in the early phase, so your shin muscles and bones need some active rest from weight-bearing loads.
 Your physiotherapist will advise you on what they feel is best for you.
 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.

-Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica may help reduce your pain and swelling.
-However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours when they may encourage additional bleeding.
+Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica, may help reduce your pain and swelling.
+However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours to encourage additional bleeding.
 Most people can tolerate paracetamol as pain-reducing medication.
-As you improve a kinesio-style supportive taping will help to support the injured soft tissue and provide some stress reduction for your shin bone.
+As you improve, a kinesio-style supportive taping will help support the injured soft tissue and provide some stress reduction for your shin bone.